Environmental Health and Safety

 INVESTIGATION

-The investigation section is completed in narrative format and consists of four parts: description of accident, cause of accident, corrective action and industrial injury verification.
+The investigation section is completed in narrative format and consists of four parts: description of the incident, cause of the incident, corrective action and industrial injury verification.

 • What was the employee doing at the time of the incident?